Metatarsal Stress Fracture

 A metatarsal stress fracture is a fine fracture in one of the long metatarsal bones in the foot.
 A stress fracture can occur through overuse or poor foot biomechanics.

-Symptoms of a metatarsal stress fracture include pain in the foot which comes on gradually.
+Symptoms include pain in the foot which occurs gradually.
 The pain will be located towards the middle or front of the foot and is made worse by weight bearing activities such as walking, running or dancing.
 There may be a specific tender spot which is painful to touch at the point of fracture.
 Swelling is often present, although an X-ray will often not show the fracture until two or three weeks after it has started to heal.

 Metatarsal fractures can be either an acute fracture or a stress fracture.
 They can be fractured through impact for example a vicious football stud (acute fracture), or through a more gradual onset, where repetitive impact causes a stress fracture.

 This usually will involve the second, third or forth metatarsal bones.
 Stress fractures to the metatarsals are the second most common location for a stress fracture, after the Tibia.